 On Christmas eve 1994 I got a Fender Strat from Santa Claus.
 I also got a small transistor amp, but unfortunately no cable to connect it to the guitar.
 No “Silent Night” on a Strat that evening…

-The guitar is directly connected to my computer sound card using a Line 6 TonePort GX.
+The guitar was directly connected to my computer sound card using a Line 6 TonePort GX, but the Windows 10 driver made me switch to a Roland Duo Capture in combination with a Zoom G1on USB pedal.

 In October 1996 I got a Fender DG18 acoustic guitar.
 I enjoy playing to EC’s “unplugged” songs.
 I use Martin strings (0.010-0.47).